samuelandersoncodes/save-food/README.md

 The Website logo was coded with an icon from Font Awesome.
 The placeholder image and images used for test posts were taken from google which are royalty-free images.

+- HTML
+  - The structure of the Website was developed using HTML as the main language.
+- CSS
+  - The Website was styled using custom CSS in an external file.
+- JavaScript
+  - JavaScript was used to make the implement the copyright date and the nav item active switches.
+- Python
+  - Python was the main programming language used for the application using the Django Framework.
+- Gitpod
+  - The website was developed using Gitpod IDE
+- GitHub
+  - Source code is hosted on GitHub
+- Git
+  - Used to commit and push code during the development of the Website
+- Font Awesome
+  - This was used for various icons throughout the site
+- Mockflow
+  - wireframes were created using Mockflow from https://wireframepro.mockflow.com/editor.jsp?editor=off&perm=Owner&projectid=MiaEEG3C9pb&publicid=4808502b362b4579a9b8728dd2de6dfe&space=default#/page/4a5ea2c19de649a588f44456a8be0fa2
+- Google Fonts
+  - Google fonts was used for the font styling